bartificer/programming-by-stealth/docs/pbs129-eslint.md

 The same goes for the 'keyword-spacing' rule.
 It's only disabled for the line that comes after this configuration comment.

-The config comments can be used to enable as well as eslint entirely or just for one or more rules for the file they are added to.
+The configuration comments can be used to enable as well as ESlint entirely or just for one or more rules for the file they are added to.

 The correct syntax for these configuration comments is explained in the [ESLint documentation on configuring rules](https://eslint.org/docs/user-guide/configuring/rules#configuring-rules).

-Config comments are used in case you have a good reason to overrule the code style.
+Configuration comments are used in case you have a good reason to overrule the code style.
 E.g. you don't want to add JSDoc comments to getter functions, but for all other functions you want ESLint force you to add a JSDoc block.

-You could add a config comment to disable the ESLint rule 'require-jsdoc' before the section with the getter functions and enable them afterwards
+As an example, you could add a config comment to disable the ESLint rule 'require-jsdoc' before the section with the getter functions and enable them afterwards:

 ```javascript